ianhaddock/homelab/roles/zfs/README.md

 ## ZFS on Centos

-* Add repo
+Installs and adds fileshares if enabled.

-* install ZFS
+### As configured:
-* add module files
+* Add zfs repo
-* enable ZFS at startup
+* Install zfs

-* If zfs_mirror is enabled in host_vars, create zvols.
+* Enable at startup